3bdallahh0/-My-DevWorks/README.md

 - **C#** – programming language for backend and desktop apps
 - **Visual Studio** – development environment
 - **Git & GitHub** – version control and repository hosting

+# Sign Language
+This desktop application recognizes and translates sign language gestures.
+It uses SQL Server to manage user data and gestures efficiently.
+The project is built in C# following object-oriented programming principles for clean and maintainable code, and features a user-friendly interface designed with Windows Forms for smooth interaction.

+# Features ✨

+Recognizes and translates sign language gestures into text.

+Stores and manages user data and gesture history in SQL Server.

+Intuitive and user-friendly interface using Windows Forms.

+Implements object-oriented programming principles in C# for maintainable code.

+Easy to use for both beginners and advanced users.

+# Screenshots 📷